Water Safety and Teens

 On boats, PFDs should be U.S. Coast Guard-approved.
 In fact, many states require the

-wearing any kind of floatation device.
+not wearing any kind of floatation device.